Ukraine’s Zelensky alleges Russia plotting coup against him for next week

 “I believe [Akhmetov] is being dragged into the war against Ukraine,” Zelensky said.
-“This will be a big mistake, because you cannot fight against your people.”
+“This will be a big mistake, because it is impossible to fight against the people, against the president elected by the people of Ukraine.”

 Zelensky said the alleged coup was being planned for Dec.
 1 or 2.
 He did not provide further details, however.